GoogleCloudDataproc/spark-bigquery-connector/README.md

 ```

 Writing to existing partitioned tables (date partitioned, ingestion time partitioned and range
-partitioned) in APPEND save mode is fully supported by the connector and the BigQuery Storage Write
+partitioned) in APPEND save mode and OVERWRITE mode (only date and range partitioned) is fully supported by the connector and the BigQuery Storage Write
 API.
-Partition overwrite and the use of `datePartition`, `partitionField`, `partitionType`, `partitionRangeStart`, `partitionRangeEnd`, `partitionRangeInterval` as
+The use of `datePartition`, `partitionField`, `partitionType`, `partitionRangeStart`, `partitionRangeEnd`, `partitionRangeInterval`
 described below is not supported at this moment by the direct write method.

 **Important:** Please refer to the [data ingestion pricing](https://cloud.google.com/bigquery/pricing#data_ingestion_pricing)